 Fit (men and women)

-When choosing gloves, fit should generally be an important consideration.
+When choosing gloves, the fit is important.
 To start, some gloves are made exclusively for women, or smaller hands, and others for men.
-There is often a distinct difference between gloves that are gender labeled due to length of fingers and and width of the palm.
-Be sure to take this into account when looking for fit if this is an important consideration when working with tools in the garden.
+There is often a distinct difference in design, such as the length of the fingers and the width of the palm.
+Be sure to take your hand shape and size into account when looking for gloves, especially if you work with tools in the garden.

-As mentioned above, some materials provide more flex and stretch than others.
-And when working with tools, or at times that grasping and holding is important, you’ll appreciate the added movement allowed.
-If your hands are stiff, or if you suffer from arthritis, ease of flexibility is going to be important in your search.
+As mentioned above, some materials provide more flexibility and stretch than others.
+When working with tools, or delicate seedlings, you’ll appreciate the added range of motion.
+If your hands are stiff, or if you suffer from arthritis, flexibility is going to be important in your search.

-Thicker, more protective gloves can be difficult to bend at the joints, and if they are near impossible to flex to at first, most likely will not loosen up with use.
-What you but is most likely what you get.
-Try making a fist, spreading your fingers out, and grasping objects to determine your comfort level before purchase to see if you can complete your normal yard and garden tasks.
+Thicker, more protective gloves can be difficult to bend at the joints.
+While some glove materials soften with time, many do not.
+What you buy is most often what you get.
+Try making a fist, spreading your fingers out, and grasping objects to determine if a pair of gloves is comfortable and see if you can complete your normal yard and garden tasks.

-When digging or weeding it is easy for loose materials to fall into glove top openings.
-If you are doing a lot of ground work, consider a glove with a wrist closure of some sort.
-Elastic closures, or adjustable velcro straps are good choices and will help keep more of a snug fit and the worst of debris out of the rest of the glove.
+When digging or weeding it is easy for loose materials to fall into glove wrist openings.
+If you are doing a lot of groundwork, consider a glove with a wrist closure of some sort.
+Elastic cuffs and adjustable Velcro straps are good choices and will help maintain a snug fit and keep most debris out of your gloves.

 Padding and Protection

-If you are doing more than just simple digging and planting in the garden you’ll probably want more than just the basic protection from dirt and scratches.
-Pruning, cutting, and working with tools such as rakes and lawnmowers can result in branch punctures, thorns cuts, and blisters.
-And depending on the amount of time you spend in the yard and garden doing some heavier work, you’ll want to protect yourself accordingly.
+If you are doing more than just simple digging and planting in the garden you’ll probably want more than basic protection from dirt and scratches.
+Pruning, cutting, and working with tools such as rakes and lawnmowers can result in branch punctures, stuck thorns, cuts, and blisters.
+Depending on the amount of time you spend in the yard and garden doing heavier work, you’ll want to protect yourself accordingly.

-Fingertips on gloves tend to wear out the quickest with any sort of constant friction.
-Because of this many gloves are reinforced in some manner with a more durable material, especially if the glove has a lightweight base made of cotton or a similar material.
+Fingertips on gloves tend to wear out quickest in areas with constant friction.
+Because of this, many gloves are reinforced with double-stitching or durable lining material, especially if the glove has a lightweight base made of cotton or a similar material.
 If you use your gloves regularly, this is an added protection you will want to consider in order to get more life out of your purchase.

-The seams of well used gloves can easily fail in time, especially when heavier material is used if it is not double stitched.
-Check the quality of our gloves for double stitching along seams and areas of reinforcement to prevent future ‘peeling’ or pulling up of the material.
-So even with heavy use- if one set of seams fail, the other is there to help keep it all together.
+The seams of well-used gloves can fail over time, especially when heavier material is used or they are not double-stitched.
+If one set of seams fail, the other is there to help keep it all together.
+Check the quality of your gloves for double-stitching along the seams and areas of reinforcement to prevent future ‘peeling’ or pulling up of the material.

 How to Choose the Best Gloves for Gardening

-Since there is such a varied amount of good quality gloves on the market, be aware of your needs before purchasing, and, if possible, try them on.
-You may also want to determine your glove size since higher end gloves will be sized to men’s and women’s hands for a better fit.
+Since there is such a wide variety of high-quality gloves on the market, be aware of your needs before purchasing, and, if possible, try on potential options.
+You may also want to determine your glove size since higher-end gloves will be sized to men’s and women’s hands for a better fit.
 Then, consider the following while making a decision:

-You’ll of course want to purchase a glove that will be useful for more than one task.
-If you mix your heavy garden rden work with light garden work, a glove that is equally up to both tasks would be the more frugal buy.
+You may want to purchase a pair of gloves that will be useful for more than one task.
+If you regularly complete light- and heavy-duty garden work, a glove that is equally up to both tasks would be the more frugal buy.

-What sort of tools will you be using?
+What garden tools will you use most often?

-Gripping larger handled tools, such as shovels and rakes is pretty easy with any sort of glove, but if you need to use pruning shears or loppers and need a firm grip on a smaller shaft, then you will want to take into account the flexibility of the glove.
+Gripping large tools, such as shovels and rakes, is pretty easy with any sort of glove.
+But if you need to use pruning shears or loppers and need a firm grip on a smaller shaft, you will want to take into account the flexibility of the glove.

-If using your gloves is a daily occurrence, purchase something with good reinforcement and durability for lasting wear.
-If your gloves are only for specific jobs, and aren’t used too often, then a less expensive quality might be a better consideration.
+If using your gloves is a daily occurrence, purchase something with good reinforcement and durability for longevity.
+If your gloves are only used for specific jobs, or are used infrequently, then a more affordable pair might be a better choice.